Key points:

 CCF WA has received many enquiries from Members concerned that when the Class Exemptions expire on December 31, 2026, operators will be required to obtain the C2 crane licence.

-In response to these concerns, the Worksafe Commissioner has advised us that the Class Exemptions are intended as an interim measure while Worksafe works with the national WHS regulator towards implementation of a national system.
+In response to these concerns, the Worksafe Commissioner has advised us that the Class Exemptions are intended as an interim measure while Worksafe works with the national WHS regulator towards implementation of a national system (see Safe Work Australia's Discussion Paper).
 We have been assured that in the meantime, the exemptions will be extended for as long as is required.

 "There is an exemption that provides for an alternative training pathway for the use of slewing earthmoving equipment as a crane.
 While this currently extends until December 2026 to allow WorkSafe to discuss a possible national approach with other regulators, WorkSafe will review the exemption in mid-2026 and if it is operating well it is likely to be extended, pending any national approach."

-RTOs with the course currently on scope (as at August 12) are:
+RTOs with the course currently on scope include:

 High Risk Training Academy (CCF WA Member Discount available - victor@hrtawa.com.au )